finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Play Area SharePreference
   - Rotate play area
 - Playmats
-- Layout cards in the Deck Editor more dynamically
-  - Have stacks link to each other
-  - Have # of stacks be based off the number of unique cards (remove deckMaxCount)
-- Highlight auto scroll area when auto scrolling
 - dec sideboard is extras
 - ydk side is also extra